SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - Freshers come with various styles and experiment a lot.
 They sometimes demonstrate untaught genius, like surprise weighing.
 It's a positive reinforcement loop if you give them a signal that this is something good which they should keep doing.
 - If juniors just change their approach constantly, they won't really know what to keep.
 - Just like tournaments, speakers feel understood and cared for when their ideas were received by the judge.
-The more positive emotions people associate with the debsoc, the more they'll want to keep coming.
+The more positive emotions people associate with the Debsoc, the more they'll want to keep coming.
 - From the [feedback form](https://docs.google.com/forms/d/e/1FAIpQLSdKTWmg4VqlNQVXDcwTQ2-JSK5x-3oWyVtDS4VwnxN1Qpoytw/viewform?usp=sharing&ouid=115888508141230211059), something juniors feel is, "I'm working hard every day but get the same brutal feedback all the time, am I just unable to grow at all?
 Is there any point to this?"
 <br>
 ![image](https://i.ibb.co/27VvCzRf/feedback-reaction.png)